enji-io/enjicalc-docs/README.md

 \begin{align*} =\frac{231.80-0.40 \times \frac{3.21}{0.016} \times \left(1+\frac{200000}{34007.1}\times 0.016 \right)}{200000} = 0.00072 \end{align*}
 $$

 Using variable names that match those in Eurocode or other standards and showing the formula with values substituted for the variables greatly reduces the time needed for review.
-Our Enjicalc team firmly believes that in some cases, calculations' review time can be decreased by a factor of 50!
+Our Enji.io team firmly believes that in some cases, calculations' review time can be decreased by a factor of 50!

 Now, let's write our first Symbol.